'Tis the season to join a parkrun

 “Back in South Africa we had a large group of friends.
 Many from university or through our children who all grew up together.
 In Australia we had no one.”

 One Saturday morning Janet and Geoff decided to head to the launch of a new parkrun, just 15 minutes from their home.
-Operational in around 500 communities across Australia, parkrun is a free 5km event held every Saturday where you can walk or run, help out as a volunteer or simply spectate and socialize.
+Operational in over 500 communities across Australia, parkrun is a free 5km event held every Saturday where you can walk or run, help out as a volunteer or simply spectate and socialise.
 “We stood at the back of the crowd, and I just looked around.
 There were a few people chatting and we introduced ourselves.
 We went back the next week, and I made a beeline for the same people.”

-Fast-forward eight years and Janet and Geoff are now active participants at the same parkrun with a huge group of friends.
+Fast-forward nine years and Janet and Geoff are now active participants at the same parkrun with a huge group of friends.
 Like many parkruns around Australia, their local parkrun holds special events on Christmas Day and New Year’s Day, and that’s where they will be starting their morning this year. “parkrun is home, it’s family, it’s community,” says Janet.
 “It’s just fabulous.”

 Building community one Saturday at a time